zhangmin5/spring-client/README.md

 ## Docs

 See [Java: Get Started with Spring Boot](https://medium.com/nycdev/big-java-get-booted-with-spring-1896055c3803) and [Java: Create a Spring MVC App with Tomcat and Maven](https://medium.com/nycdev/java-build-a-tomcat-web-app-with-maven-and-spring-fbc823fa9a37) for a tutorial on Spring Boot and Spring MVC.

+## TODO

+* Replace the 'oc' syntax for the [OpenShift command line interface (CLI)](https://docs.openshift.com/container-platform/3.11/cli_reference/index.html) by the syntax used for the [OpenShift Jenkins Pipeline (DSL) Plugin](https://github.com/openshift/jenkins-client-plugin).